-The soil conditions at the location of the proposed new streets at Morgan Heights, Units 5 & 6 in San Antonio, Texas were obtained from drilling eight borings to a depth of 15 feet each.
+The soil conditions at the location of the proposed new streets at Southeast Meadows, Unit 3 in San Antonio, Texas were obtained from six borings drilled to a depth of 12 feet each.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
-Potential vertical movements on the order of 2 to 4 1⁄2 inches were estimated.

-The proposed pavements at this site may be supported by flexible pavement sections.
-Cut and fill information is not available for our review at this time.
-Brown Clay or Marl / Limestone subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
-Pavement section recommendations for Local and Collector type streets are presented.

-Ground water was not encountered in the borings at the time of drilling.
+- The subsurface soils at the boring locations primarily consist of dark brown sandy clays, tan silty clays, tan and gray silty clays, and tan sandy clays. - The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
+Potential vertical movements on the order of 3 to 3 3/4 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections. - Cut and fill information is not available for our review at this time.
+Based on the soils encountered in the borings, Brown Sandy Clay or Tan Silty Clay subgrades are anticipated. - At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised. - Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the borings at the time of drilling.